loader

 Mild superficial burns are safe to manage with first aid at home, but deeper or serious wounds often require medical attention.

 Are you or your child dealing with a first- or second-degree burn?
-Our walk-in Family Care Centers in Irvine, Fountain Valley, or Costa Mesa, CA, have qualified, compassionate urgent care providers to quickly ease your pain.
+Our walk-in Family Care Centers in Irvine, or Costa Mesa, CA, have qualified, compassionate urgent care providers to quickly ease your pain.

 Our doctors will immediately examine your skin to determine the severity of your burn injury.